Timbisha: Creation of Death Valley National Monument

-During the 1950s National Park Service officials began efforts to evict the Shoshones from Indian Village.
+The decade of the 1950s was the height of the federal "Termination Era" when Congress sought to end its relationship with indigenous tribes by terminating their governments and trust protected tribal lands.
+During this period, National Park Service officials began efforts to evict the Shoshones from Indian Village.
 The service had previously forbidden Shoshones from continuing their traditional subsistence practices, including gathering firewood, plants, and hunting within Monument boundaries.
 It prohibited them from using sacred places in the park to conduct traditional sacred ceremonies as well.
 While the adobe houses at Indian Village were adequate when built by the CCC in the 1930s, by mid-century they were in dilapidated condition.
 An electric line ran a mere 300 feet from the village, but the Park Service did not fund an extension of the line to indigenous homes.
 The houses lacked electricity, air conditioning, indoor plumbing and running water.
 Using these conditions as a rationale, in 1957 the Park Service began a de facto removal policy for the Timbisha Shoshones still living in Indian Village.
 It began collecting rents, and evicting people when they failed to pay.
 It also limited occupancy to current residents and their relatives.
 Through these policies park officials hoped that the village would eventually die out.
 Many Shoshone men already had to move away for jobs in nearby Beatty, Nevada, or to cities in California.
 Existing correspondence reveals that white officials could not comprehend why Shoshones would choose to remain in such conditions.
-They did understand their deep spiritual and ancestral attachment to the land.
+They did not understand their deep spiritual and ancestral attachment to the land.
+In 1958, Congress terminated "Indian Ranch", the enclave established for Panamint Bill earlier in the century and a place where some Timbisha Shoshone continued to reside.

-The decade of the 1950s was the height of the federal "Termination Era" when Congress sought to end its relationship with indigenous tribes by terminating their governments and trust protected tribal lands.
-In 1958, Congress terminated "Indian Ranch" the enclave established for Panamint Bill earlier in the century and a place where some Timbisha Shoshone continued to reside.
 At the time, Pauline Esteves, a tribal member, began fighting the National Park Service's eviction plan at Indian Village in Death Valley National Monument.
 Residents of the village consisted primary of elderly Shoshone women of the Boland, Kennedy, Watterson, Shoshone, and Esteves families.
 Only about twenty to twenty-five individuals resided there full time.
 Some worked for the Park Service or at area hotels, but most were unemployed.
 By the late 1960s the Park Service began destroying Indian Village houses once residents had failed to pay rents or had stayed away for long periods; it did so by using high powered hoses to wash down the adobe casitas.
-Seeing this, Pauline Esteves began organizing her people to fight the Monument's actions.
+Seeing this, Esteves began organizing her people to fight the Monument's actions.
 She contacted California Indian Legal Services, one of the indigenous rights organizations emerging during the decade.
 In 1975 the Native American Rights Fund (NARF) took the Timbisha Shoshone legal case.
 NARF attorneys were able to organize Esteves' people as a group of Indians with at least one-half degree Indian blood under the Indian Reorganization Act of 1934.
 Presented by tribal member Alice Eben in 1977, the Bureau of Indian Affairs approved the petition.
 The formal recognition gave the band certain rights and powers in fighting against Park Service eviction.
 The next year, Pauline Esteves entered into an agreement with the Indian Health Service and the National Park Service for a domestic water supply for the village.
 The band was able to secure a Bureau of Indian Affairs loan for several trailers to replace the decaying casitas at the village.
 During this time, the Park Service resisted efforts by tribal members to build permanent houses at the site.
 The band still did not own the land they lived on, and Park Service leaders feared creating a precedent if they surrendered any land to indigenous claimants.
 In 1979, with help from NARF, the Timbisha Shoshone band wrote and presented a petition for full federal tribal acknowledgment to the Bureau of Indian Affairs.